KevinVanHoang/102-reading-notes/Read:Class01.md

 - When servers were ship across China to America, spies from China implemented a very small chip onto devices such as Supermicro servers which was possibly gathering, communicating, altering,  information through its hardware hack.
 This cause a lot of trouble and tension between American companies and Chinese Manufacturers.
 Increasing its risk through contracting American electronics being ship and made in China.
  ##  How were investigators able to trace the chips back to the source?
 - When the investigators found these malicious microchips on Supermicro servers, they stated that these chips allegedly implanted by Chinese spies to infiltrate American networks.
 They believe that China let these spies meddle in it factories who makes Supermicro servers or any other American electronic and implemented their microchip onto American hardware.

+## Things I want to know more about
+- I wonder who exactly implemented those microchips.
+- Is the Chinese Government breaking its own laws just to gain and steal information?